 For the greatest eye comfort, ask Dr. Devin Duval for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
 These can be made with or without prescription vision correction, for the benefit of those with 20/20 vision or contact lens wearers, though many people with contacts actually prefer to have alternative eyewear to use when their lenses become dry and uncomfortable from extended screen time.

-Child and Family EyeCare Center can help you choose from a vast array of effective optical lenses and lens coatings to relieve the effects of digital eye strain.
+New Sight Vision Therapy Clinic can help you choose from a vast array of effective optical lenses and lens coatings to relieve the effects of digital eye strain.